CommWebTeam/en_to_fr_mapper/README.md

 [English content rows indicating extra French tags, as described in part 1](#extra-tag-in-the-french-document), are treated independently of the rest of the content list.
 The appropriate tags containing the corresponding French contents are appended to the preceding row of the French content list.
 This is done before any of the regular content has been mapped.

+### Extra translations and cleaning after doing the main mapping

-After this, English links to the OSFI website and English WET footnotes are converted into French.
+English links to the OSFI website and English WET footnotes are converted into French.
 All apostrophes ' are replaced with ’.

 French numberings (1er, 2e, 3e, etc.) have their suffixes automatically searched for and converted to superscripts if this is not already the case.

+If the option to fix spacing around punctuation is selected, the following punctuation issues are searched for and fixed:
+- ". ."
+- " ."
+- ".."
+- ", ,"
+- " ,"
+- ",,"
+- "; ;"
+- " ;"
+- ";;"
+- "::"
+- ": :"

 ### Math